Warning: Undefined variable $package_group_size in /home/expeditions/www/www/wp-content/themes/highland/print-posts.php on line 121

 Day 08 - Rest and Acclimatization day [4,412m/14,475ft]

 This is a day to haul up and rest without being idle.
 We can stroll around the village and get pally with the local folks with some interesting conversations.
 This will give us deep insights into the lifestyles and cultures of the local folks in this region.
 At the same time, we can also relish the landscapes that surround us and we can also catch up on some reading.
 Our acclimatizing gets a further boost with our hike to Nagartsang peak (5067m).
 As we top it with gasping breath we soon realize the gritty climb was worth the go; the rewards are as lovely as it comes with the natural beauty that greets us for our efforts.

 We will begin a moderate walk to Dugla.
 Walking through the steep moraine of Khumbu glacier, we will head towards Chupki Lhara which is festooned with prayer flags.
-It is also known as the memorial site for deceased legendary Everest climber Babu Chhiri Sherpa.
+It is also known as the memorial site for the deceased Everest climbers.
 The trail stretches through the Khumbu glacier moraine to Lobuche.
-On the way, we can rejoice the close-up views of Pumori, Khumbutse and other peaks and mountains.
+On the way, we can rejoice in the close-up views of Pumori, Khumbutse and other peaks and mountains.
 Stay overnight in Lobuche.

 Our first phase of acclimatization begins with a climb to Lobuche East.
-Climbing Lobuche east provides better acclimatization and perfect training base for Everest.
-Lobuche East Climb Plan: Day 01: Move to Lobuche High Camp Day 02: Conduct training Day 03: Summit Lobuche and descent to base camp
+Climbing Lobuche east provides better acclimatization and the perfect training base for Everest.
+Lobuche East Climb Plan: Day 01: Trek to Lobuche Day 02: Move to Lobuche high camp Day 03: Summit Lobuche East and down to Lobuche or high camp

 Couple of hours of walk through Gorak Shep and walking further through rocky dunes and moraine, will lead us to Everest Base Camp.
 We will meet rest of our team at Base Camp.